 On August 16, 2019, the FDA approved upadacitinib for the treatment of moderate-to-severe RA.
 We were able to locate some information about upadacitinib from several payers, but the overall coverage landscape is still sparse.
-In light of this, we will survey insurers again before the publication of the Final Evidence Report and Meeting Summary in January 2020.

 We were unable to find any information related to upadacitinib under Anthem, and there was a limited amount of coverage information under Aetna.
 As of November 2019, Aetna requires prior authorization to obtain upadacitinib, which is not designated as a "least costly drug."
-50
+44

 Cigna, Humana, and UHC have updated policies pertaining to upadacitinib.
-Effective January 1, 2020, Cigna will designate upadacitinib as a preferred product; patients can access the treatment with documented failure by or contraindication to one conventional DMARD.51 Humana lists upadacitinib on its specialty tier, which contains high-cost drugs, and as such, access to the treatment requires prior authorization.
-Patients must demonstrate a documented failure by or contraindication to one conventional DMARD.52 On November 1, 2019, UHC issued updated converge information that includes prior authorization criteria for upadacitinib.
-Patients must demonstrate a documented diagnosis of moderately-to-severely active RA and failure by or contraindication to methotrexate.53
+Effective January 1, 2020, Cigna will designate upadacitinib as a preferred product; patients can access the treatment with documented failure by or contraindication to one conventional DMARD.
+Humana lists upadacitinib on its specialty tier, which contains high-cost drugs, and as such, access to the treatment requires prior authorization.
+Patients must demonstrate a documented failure by or contraindication to one conventional DMARD.
+On November 1, 2019, UHC issued updated converge information that includes prior authorization criteria for upadacitinib.
+Patients must demonstrate a documented diagnosis of moderately-to-severely active RA and failure by or contraindication to methotrexate.